I love to live in a house that has a homely feel, you know, lived in. I don’t like to feel so

 equipment to use, there are places like ARGOS that actually sell them and there are other places

 too, that let you rent their equipment at reasonable rates.
+During Spring cleaning, you will have less to do if you constantly maintain the home throughout the year.

 This is not a particularly pleasant job but it is well worth it as it can save you hundreds in damages